RGiesing/farther-up-farther-in/README.md

 # Data Science & Analytics Portfolio
-This repository contains projects and visualizations created from the Data Science & Analytics program with San Diego State University Global Campus.
+This repository contains projects and visualizations created from the Data Science & Analytics program with San Diego State University

 ## SQL